 10. Coconut Oil

-The most effective tips on how to treat burns on hand at home that you should know must include coconut oil.
+The most effective tips on how to treat burns at home that you should know must include coconut oil.
 It is a good source of healing properties and it also has fatty acids that are known as anti-bacterial and anti-fungal properties.
 Due to these compounds, coconut oil can help keep your burns on hand from becoming infected.
 In case a burn on hand has left a mark on your skin, you can consider adding several drops of lemon juice to the coconut oil and then massage it into your mark.
 The lemon juice’s acidic properties will help you naturally lighten your burns while the coconut oil can help you heal them.

 11. Vitamin C And E